FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/transfer_sftp.md

 1. Use the provided connection details in the client.
 1. Drag and drop your file!

-## Tasks on the {{< TransferCFT/transfercftname  >}} server
+## Tasks on the Transfer CFT{{< TransferCFT/transfercftname  >}} server

 ### 1. Generate and import keys

-Generate the server's public/private key pair using the `pkikeygen `utility, which automatically puts the key pair in the PKI database (CFTPKU).
+Generate the server's public/private key pair using the pkikeygen utility, which automatically puts the key pair in the PKI database (CFTPKU).

 ```
 PKIUTIL pkikeygen id=SRV_PRIV_KEY, keylen=2048